 The major disadvantage to this treatment is that it turns the cavity from a yellowish-brown color to black.
 It does not affect the healthy portion of the tooth, however, so small lesions on back teeth remain largely unnoticeable.

 Discuss this treatment option with your dentist.
 Candidates for this treatment are very young children who cannot yet tolerate dental treatment, or children with cavities that could cause an abscess if left untreated.
 We advise that this treatment be used only as a temporary fix.
 These cavities should eventually be treated with more conventional means such as fillings or crowns.
 Although the treated cavity may have stopped growing, there is still a hole in the structure of the tooth that should eventually be filled in.
 Cavities found between teeth are not appropriate teeth for this treatment, however, as we cannot access them to apply the Advantage Arrest.

 For more information, talk with Dr’s.
-Katie and Stephanie!
+Katie, Stephanie, and Taryn!